 Day 9: Old Tingri to the Nepal border

 This day will take you over a couple more high Himalayan passes with more awesome views.
-From the Thong La Pass, you will get an amazing view of Shisha Pangma, the 14th highest peak on the planet.
-From this pass, you will begin the long descent all the way to Kathmandu.
+You will also stop at the pristine lake of Peiku Tso, which is surrounded by towering Himalayan peaks.
+From the lake, you will descend to the Tibetan border town of Kyirong.
 You will stay the night on the Tibet side of the border, your final night in Tibet.
-The distance from Old Tingri to the Nepal border is 185 kilometers and the elevation is 2300 meters.
+The distance from Old Tingri to the Nepal border is 200 kilometers and the elevation is 2100 meters.

 Day 10: Nepal border to Kathmandu